Chapter 21:

 Symphon stood, even as the red lash landed again.
 He winced, but stood.
 He readied to attack Mores again.

 Shiori was sure one of them would die if this went on longer.
 It was a miracle no one had died yet between the fighting and the portal.
-She thought of an idea and pulled out The Last Word, dropping her bag in her haste.
+She had an idea and pulled out The Last Word, dropping her bag in her haste.

 She read aloud.
 The snake-like red whip from Mores’ knife collapsed into red sparks like a failing electrical line.
 Mores cursed and failed to recreate the whip.

-Reading aloud could suppress Speaker magic, which might sound silly to a person to whom reading was common instead of a forbidden art.
+Reading aloud could suppress Speaker magic, but it was rarely done in battle.
 Speakers jealously hide their books.
 They would never risk bringing them into battle.

-Reading aloud was only especially powerful depending on the writing.
-Writing from a Royal was supposed to be powerful but Shiori knew The Last Word was a powerful book.
+Reading aloud was powerful depending on the writing.
+Royal writing was usually powerful but Shiori knew The Last Word was an unusually powerful book.

-She began reading of her escape from the shadows at her own home.
-She had the presence of mind to reconnect to Symphon.
+She began reading about her escape from the shadows at home.
+She reconnected to Symphon.
 The words read aloud roiled his power like a stormy sea.
 She was sure Mores felt the same way.

 She paused, ready to start reading from the next paragraph.
 She risked a glance at the other two.
 “Now, can we maybe stop this fighting?”